warpme/LibreELEC.tv/RULES.md

 ## Package Version Bumps

-This document pertains to the entire LibreELEC tree and all of it's branches.

 #### LibreELEC Testing Window

 Anything listed in the [Major Packages](https://github.com/LibreELEC/LibreELEC.tv/blob/master/RULES.md#major-packages) section **MUST** be submitted as a PR and reviewed.

-Anything listed in the [Major Packages](https://github.com/LibreELEC/LibreELEC.tv/blob/master/RULES.md#major-packages) section will **NOT** be bumped unless there is unanimous support for it.
+Anything listed in the [Major Packages](https://github.com/LibreELEC/LibreELEC.tv/blob/master/RULES.md#major-packages) section will **NOT** be bumped unless there is majority support for it.

 Anything listed in the [Minor Packages](https://github.com/LibreELEC/LibreELEC.tv/blob/master/RULES.md#minor-packages) section may be bumped